 This gorgeous mansion was home to Henry Pittock, published in the Oregonian newspaper, and his wife Georgiana.
 He chose the location on the West Hills above Portland for the panoramic views of the city, river, and mountains.

-The Pittock Mansion is open daily from 10 AM-5 PM during the summer and closes an hour earlier the rest of the year.
-It’s actually closed for the entire month of January as well.
+The Pittock Mansion is open daily from 10 am – 4 pm.
 Tickets cost $12 for adults and $8 for children.
 Be sure to check their website to read more about their different options for tours.

 12. Shop At The Saturday Market